What is Gold IRA Rollover?

 What is the Difference between a Gold IRA Transfer and a Gold IRA Rollover?

 The difference between a gold IRA transfer and a gold IRA rollover is the source of funds.
 Both move funds to a gold IRA.
 But in a gold IRA transfer, the funds come from another precious metal IRA handled by a different custodian.
-In a gold IRA rollover, the funds come from an eligible retirement account like a 401(k).
+In a gold IRA rollover, the funds come from an eligible retirement account like a 401(k) or a traditional IRA.

 What is the Process for Setting Up a Gold IRA Rollover?